Amed Rosario Player Props: Guardians vs. Twins

 Amed Rosario At The Plate

-- Rosario is hitting .219 with three doubles, two triples, a home run and six walks.
+- Rosario has three doubles, two triples, a home run and seven walks while hitting .214.

+- Rosario has reached base via a hit in 17 games this season (of 28 played), and had multiple hits in five of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.